Granada Cathedral: Exterior

+Interior

 Granada's cathedral has a rectangular base due to its five naves that completely cover the cross.
 All of the five naves are staggered in height, the central one being the largest.
-At the foot of the cathedral there are two towers.
-The left one, called the tower of San Miguel, acts as a buttress which replaced the planned tower on that side.

 The dome is populated with gold stars on a blue field.
 The central oculus of this vault is surrounded by petal shapes.

 The main chapel consists of a series of Corinthian columns on which capitals is the entablature and, over it, the vault, which houses a series of delicate stained glass windows.
 The main chapel contains two kneeling effigies of the Catholic King and Queen, Isabel and Ferdinand by Pedro de Mena y Medrano.
 The busts of Adam and Eve were made by Alonso Cano.
 The Chapel of the Trinity has a marvelous retablo with paintings by El Greco, Jusepe de Ribera and Alonso Cano.

 The sacrarium, raised between 1706 and 1759, follows the classic proportions of the whole, keeping the multiple columns of the transept the shapes of the compound of Siloam.